ULJ-Yale/qunex/README.md

 data templates provided in a separate library.

 The utilities can be used as a stand-alone toolset.
-However, the `gmri` utilities were developed to efficiently integrate with the QuNex suite, as well as with a set of native Matlab functions, methods and utilities, and a modified version of HCP (Human Connectome Project) preprocessing tools.
-They are best utilized as a part of QuNex (Multimodal Neuroimaging Analysis Platform).
+However, the `gmri` utilities were developed to efficiently integrate with the Qu|Nex suite, as well as with a set of native Matlab functions, methods and utilities, and a modified version of HCP (Human Connectome Project) preprocessing tools.
+They are best utilized as a part of Qu|Nex (Multimodal Neuroimaging Analysis Platform).

-The QuNex code is is co-developed and co-maintained by the [Mind and Brain Lab led by Grega Repovs](http://psy.ff.uni-lj.si/mblab/en) and the [Anticevic Lab](http://anticeviclab.yale.edu/).
+The Qu|Nex code is is co-developed and co-maintained by the [Mind and Brain Lab led by Grega Repovs](http://psy.ff.uni-lj.si/mblab/en) and the [Anticevic Lab](http://anticeviclab.yale.edu/).